How to build the initial client-base for your online tutoring business

 Ensure that your social media profiles are up to date and have all the relevant information that potential clients might be searching for – the most important being your contact details and service offering.

-There are a few components which should be included in your profiles depending on the social media channel:
+There are a few components that should be included in your profiles depending on the social media channel:

 - Professional username: Preferably the name of your tutoring business